 Experience is key to healthy relationship.

-To live in one’s experience is the ability to be totally emerged in one’s experience.
+Consequently, to live in one’s experience is to be present for the self.
 More aptly, one’s natural needs is one’s natural inclination to fulfill his or her needs.
 Not paying attention to one’s needs is not living up to one’s authenticity.
 If I cannot make contact with my needs, there is no way I can embrace my wife or allow my wife to embrace me, nor be embraced by her.
 Again, the Taoist principle states — going with nature.
 To go with nature is to go with what the individual’s immediate needs are.
 When an individual goes with his or her needs, he or she can then be present for the other person.

 Living in relationship with an other is challenging.
 Living in relationship with individual needs is even more so challenging because of the conflating needs of the other and the needs we refuse to acknowledge that we have.
-To successfully live in couple hood means to understand I can have needs, you can have needs, and together our needs can be met, while meeting the needs of the couple.
+The couple can have the needs met.
+The individual can have needs met.
+This simply means, each in the couple hood can be engaging and have needs met.
 To understand my needs will allow me to ensure I place all intentions into what I need, so I do not inadvertently project my needs as your hatred.

 Jeremy R. Allen, M.A., LPCc